PROJECT KRUGER

 NDLOVU COMMUNITY TRAIL

 For the participants, it was their first time on foot in Kruger National Park, and for one, Terry, it was his first ever time in the park, an experience that will stay with him forever!
-The group were part of the Bushbuck Ridge Hiking club and they were able to have beautiful sightings of elephant, hyena, baboon, kudu and much more, whilst being immersed in complete nature.
+The group was part of the Bushbuck Ridge Hiking club and they had beautiful and very memorable sightings of elephant, hyena, baboon, kudu and much more, whilst being completely immersed in nature.
 With the knowledge of our guides, Raperd and Patrick, the group learned lots about the Kruger National Park, its many ecosystems, and what it takes to conserve them.
 The trail will now be running annually, and we are proud to have the support of our new partners, The Trail Food Company, who will be providing delicious meals for the group throughout the trek.

 BUSHGRANNIES AND BUSHBABIES